carlisia/bio-adapt/docs/emerge/package.md

 ## Performance Optimizations

-The emerge package includes several performance optimizations that activate automatically:
+The emerge package includes several performance optimizations that activate automatically.
+See [Optimization](optimization.md) for detailed benchmarks:

 ### For swarms >100 agents: